loganwright/Genome/README.md

 > This mapping strips the name space in Swift in its current implementation.
 This means that if multiple libraries within your project conform to GenomeObject AND have the same class name, there may be problems.
 If you want to use classes in the different namespaces, make sure to ONLY declare mappings explicitly via the `gm_propertyMap()` function.
 Otherwise the system can't infer the mapping.

-##Genome Object Arrays
+###Object Arrays

 It was mentioned above that properties defined as conforming to `GenomeObject` are inferred and mapped at runtime.
 Unfortunately, it's not possible to infer what model that array will hold via objective-c runtime.
 In these situations, you'll need to specify what class the array should be mapped to.
-It is suggested to use the `gm_propertyMap` function specified above.
+If you're worried about it, it is suggested to use the `gm_propertyMap` function specified above.

 ######ObjC